H3llKa1ser/B00t2R00t/Methodology/Email Attacks.md

 ### 3) Connection

-Upon connecting, refer to this repo in the "Network Penetration Testing" directory.
+Upon connecting, refer to this repo in the "Network Penetration Testing" section.
 There, the email protocols are explained in detail on how to interact with them.